augustss/verse-semantics/Book/docs/02_composites.md

 Verse provides four fundamental composite type constructors, each serving a distinct purpose in your type architecture.
 Classes provide object-oriented programming with inheritance and polymorphism, enabling you to model complex hierarchies of game entities.
 Interfaces define contracts that classes must fulfill, promoting loose coupling and enabling multiple inheritance of behavior specifications.
 Structs offer lightweight, value-oriented data containers perfect for simple data aggregation without the overhead of object-oriented features.
 Enums represent fixed sets of named values, ideal for modeling game states, item types, or any domain with a known set of alternatives.

-The choice between these composite types shapes not just how your data is structured, but how your entire program is organized and how different parts of your code interact.
-Understanding when to use each type and how they work together is crucial for building maintainable, efficient Verse applications.

 ## Classes

 Classes form the backbone of object-oriented programming in Verse.
 A class serves as a blueprint for creating objects that share common properties and behaviors.
-When you define a class, you're essentially creating a new type that bundles data (fields) with operations on that data (methods), encapsulating related functionality into a cohesive unit.
+When you define a class, you're creating a new type that bundles data (fields) with operations on that data (methods), encapsulating related functionality into a cohesive unit.

-### Basic Class Definition

 The simplest form of a class groups related data together.
 Consider modeling a character in your game: